 Planning a digital estate is not always easy, especially when you have valuable virtual assets.
 However, you should still account for your digital estate in a traditional will or trust.
 A Louisiana succession planning attorney could help ensure that your digital assets are protected by law and compliant with individual companies’ terms of service agreements governing intergenerational account transfers and changes in custody.

-If you need helping planning your digital estate, do not take your chances with a court system that was not designed to accommodate virtual assets.
-Send Scott Vicknair Law a message online today to schedule your initial, hassle-free consultation.
+If you need help planning your digital estate, do not take your chances with a court system that was not designed to accommodate virtual assets.
+Send Scott Vicknair Law a message online today to get started on your case.